oxigraph/oxigraph/cli/README.md

 Oxigraph is in heavy development and SPARQL query evaluation has not been optimized yet.

-Oxigraph provides different installation methods for Oxigraph server:
+Oxigraph provides different installation methods for Oxigraph CLI:
 * [`cargo install`](#installation) (multiplatform)
 * [A Docker image](#using-a-docker-image)
 * [A Homebrew formula](#homebrew)